 The Massachusetts Toxics Use Reduction Institute has created a guide to assist in researching environmental, safety, and health information for chemicals.
 Watch this free webinar (short registration required) to learn more, then use the Beyond the MSDS guide at TURI's website.

-The Professional and Continuing Education program at the University of Washington is offering an online certificate in Green Chemistry and Chemical Stewardship.
+The Department of Environmental & Occupational Health Sciences Continuing Education program at the University of Washington is offering an online certificate in Green Chemistry and Chemical Stewardship.
 The certificate is intended for chemists, environmental, and sustainable professionals, health and safety professionals, and product managers interested in chemicals management.

 These lessons on the twelve principles of green chemistry were recorded during the ACS Green Chemistry & Engineering Student Workshop on Monday, June 17, 2013 in Washington D.C.
 This is a virtual training experience filmed in high definition so that you will feel like you are part of the class.